History of La Liga in Timeline

 In the 2008–09 season, the governing body created the LFP Awards (now called La Liga Awards), awarded each season to individual players and coaches.

-2009: Barcelona and Real Madrid Dominated
+2009: Barcelona or Real Madrid achieve top-rated club status

 2009: Real Madrid Achieves Record Points but Finishes Behind Barcelona

-2010: Barcelona Achieves Record Points and Wins La Liga
+2010: Barcelona Wins La Liga with 99 points

-2011: Barcelona Wins La Liga Title
+2011: Barcelona Wins Third Straight La Liga Title

-During the 2013–14 season Real Madrid won their tenth Champions League title and Sevilla won their third Europa League.
+During the 2013–14 season Real Madrid won their tenth Champions League title and Sevilla won their third Europa League

 2013: Neymar Joins Barcelona

-2013: Introduction of Monthly Awards
+2013: Introduction of Monthly Manager and Player of the Month Awards

-Since the 2013-14 season, La Liga has bestowed the monthly manager of the month and player of the month awards.
+Since the 2013–14 season, La Liga has also bestowed the monthly manager of the month and player of the month awards.

-2014: Atlético Madrid Wins La Liga Title
+2014: Atlético Madrid Wins La Liga

 2015: La Liga Enters Five Teams in Champions League Group Stage